cogilabs/CogiPB3kMkIVOS/README.md

 → Is how "powerfull" is your color, from 0 (black and white) to 100 (Really colorful).

 - Lightness
-→ Represents how bright is your color, not to be confused with *brightness*, values of lightness above 60 also affect the saturation.
+→ Represents how "bright" is your color, not to be confused with *brightness*, values of lightness above 60 also affect the saturation.

 This settings page allows for neat configs like for instance my fiancees: